budparr/budparr.com/_posts/article/2012-08-18-it-s-a-start-on-releasing-an-author-s-full-catalog-in-e-book.md

 ---
-layout: post
+layout: page
-title: 'It's a Start.
-On Releasing an Author's Full Catalog in E-book.'
+title: "It's a Start.
+On Releasing an Author's Full Catalog in E-book."
 categories: ['Book Futurism']
 tags: ['video']
 ---